kyleryvn/Marginal-Tax-Calculator/README.md

 ### Self-Employment Tax
 The self-employment tax rate is 15.3%.
 That rate is the sum of a 12.4% for Social Security and 2.9% for Medicare.
 Self-employment tax applies to net earnings — what many call profits.

+It should be noted that anytime self-employment tax is mentioned, it only refers to Social Security and Medicare taxes and does not include any other taxes that self-employed individuals may be required to file.

 ***Self-employment tax is not the same as income tax!***